telerik/reporting-docs/styling/rendering-and-paging/overview.md

 ---
-title: Rendering and Paging Overview
+title: Rendering and Paging
-page_title: Rendering and Paging Overview
+page_title: Rendering and Paging at a glance
-description: Rendering and Paging Overview
+description: "Learn more about the availale rendering extensions (renderers) that allow you to export your reports to different formats.
+Understand how the different renderers behave and how pagination is handled."
 slug: telerikreporting/designing-reports/rendering-and-paging/overview
-tags: overview
+tags: rendering, extensions, renderers, paging
 published: True
 position: 0
 previous_url: /designing-reports-page-layout-rendering